hfactory/Apps-library/README.md

 ============
 # [HFactory](http://hfactory.io)

-HFactory is a Scala-based micro-framework to simplify and speed up the development of HBase powered web applications.
+HFactory Tools is a Scala-based micro-framework to simplify and speed up the development of HBase powered web services and operational applications.
 This github repository contains open-source applications, samples and utilities complementing the HFactory platform.

 ## Table of contents